MAPPA MUNDI

 Ralph de Diceto.
 The Historical Works of Master Ralph de Diceto,

-Dean of London (l876).
+(l876).
 Rerum Britannicarum Medii AEvi

 Scriptores (Rolls Series): 68.
 3 copies.
 [A maker of mappae